← Back to blog

 AccessorySeals gaps where heat escapesWool, cashmere, leatherScarves, gloves, beanies

-Common Layering Mistakes
+The Layering Mistakes Everyone Makes

 Oversizing Every Layer

-Adding bulk on bulk creates a silhouette that swallows your shape.
 The fix: one structured layer per outfit.
 If your coat is boxy, keep the sweater fitted.
 If your sweater is oversized, choose a tailored coat. fAIshion's Mix Gallery previews the full silhouette so you spot proportion problems before you leave the house.
+You see exactly how the layers stack, where they hit on your body, and whether the overall shape works.

 Ignoring Color Temperature

-Winter palettes tend toward neutrals, but stacking gray on gray on black reads as muddy.
 AI suggestions inject accent colors at the right layer—often the mid layer, where a burgundy sweater or forest green cardigan peeks out from under a neutral coat.
+It's a small detail that makes the difference between "I threw this on" and "I actually thought about this."

 Forgetting the Transition Plan

-The biggest layering failure is not the outfit itself—it is having nowhere to put the layers.
 An AI stylist considers your day arc: office with coat check vs. café hopping vs. outdoor walking meetings.
 It suggests layer combinations that pack down small or drape elegantly over a chair.
+Because looking good is only half the battle—function matters too.

-Building a Winter Layering System
+Building a Winter Layering System That Works

 Base Layer Options (3–4 pieces)